How much does a share cost?

 How much produce will be in my share?

-Full shares can generally expect 6-8 different produce items, with one of those usually being some kind of herb.
-Half shares can expect 4-6 items in smaller quantities.
+Full and large flex shares can generally expect 6-8 different produce items, with one of those usually being some kind of herb.
+Half and small flex shares can expect 4-6 items in smaller quantities.
 A full share example box might be a dozen ears of sweet corn, 2 pounds of potatoes, 2 pounds of green beans, several large tomatoes, 2 zucchini, 4 cucumbers, and a bundle of basil.
 A half share in summer could be 1.5 pounds of potatoes, 1 pound of green beans, 1 zucchini, 3-4 tomatoes, and 2 cucumbers.
 Unless there’s sweet corn in the share, a full share will generally fill up a regular-sized reusable grocery bag.
 Half shares will take up a little less than that.
 You can find photos of all the shares from previous years on our facebook page in the photo album “2015 Shares.”
 Full shares will give the most produce for the price.

 What happens if I can’t pick up my share?